Vicolo della Campanella, Via dei Coronari, Piazza dell'Orologio, near Piazza Navona

 A characteristic house in Via dei Coronari,

-Along Via dei Coronari you also find wall altars, such as the one of the photo above, dedicated to St. Filippo Neri.
+Along Via dei Coronari you also find wall altars dedicated to St. Filippo Neri.
 You also find picturesque houses, with characteristic stairs (photo above).

 |